My name is Liz Bissell and I’m a Registered Dietitian Nutritionist.

 I work to empower women with PCOS to overcome infertility through diet and lifestyle changes.

-I currently live with my husband as well as our pets, Lucca the Great Dane, Oliver the Pit Bull Border-Collie rescue and Cyrus, our devious cat.
-I am based out of my hometown of Grand Rapids, Michigan – also known as Beer City, USA.
+I currently live with my husband and our pets, Lucca the Great Dane, Oliver the Pitbull Border Collie rescue and Cyrus, our devious cat.
+I am based out of my hometown of Grand Rapids, Michigan – also known as Beer City, USA!

 Not long after this diagnosis, I saw my primary care physician and told him about my recent PCOS diagnosis.
 He, like me, was caught off guard by this, stating I didn’t fit the mold of a typical woman with PCOS and shouldn’t really be worried about it.
 There it was.
 Validation from a trusted medical source that this was probably just nothing.
 I went on my merry way, relieved thinking this whole PCOS thing really must have been a huge misunderstanding.